 - Liberty Island was actually a part of the Oyster Islands Chain when it was called the “Love Island.”
 Later, a Dutch Colonist named Isaac Bedloe took over the island and named it “Bedloe Island,” and it remained so until it was renamed in 1956.

 - This island was selected for the placement of the monument because Bartholdi saw the 10-acre island as a “Gateway to America.”

-- The statue stands holding a torch in one hand and a tablet in the other hand.
-On the tablet is inscribed the date of the Declaration of Independence of the US, that is, July 4, 1776.
+- The statue depicts a figure holding both a torch and a tablet.
+The tablet bears an inscription of the date of the Declaration of Independence of the US, which is July 4, 1776.

-- At the base of the statue lies pieces of broken shackles, which symbolize the breaking of oppression.
+- At the base of the statue lie pieces of broken shackles, which symbolize the breaking of oppression.

 - The crown of the statue has a row of 25 windows.
 From that height, you can see the tablet in the statue’s hand and read the date JULY IV MDCCLXXVI engraved on it.

 - The 92ft tall spine of the statue was designed by the French engineer Gustave Eiffel, the man behind the Eiffel Tower.
 This copper spine is the main support for the interior of the structure.

 - Gustave Eiffel was the replacement for Eugene Viollet-le-Duc, the statue’s original architect, who passed away in 1879.

 - The pounding of copper over the statue was completed using around 300 different types of hammers.

 - For the construction of the statue, an amount of $102,000 was raised through donations from both American and French citizens.